 Because, well, time is valuable.
-The average meeting length is 31-60 minutes—a convenient correlation to calendars that offer you increments of 30 and 60 minutes for scheduling.
+The average meeting length is 50.6 minutes.
 But that doesn’t mean every meeting has to be that long.

 When you plan your meeting agenda (more on that below), estimate how much time you’ll need for each topic, add up the times, and then choose the overall meeting length appropriately.
 Maybe all you need are 15 minutes, or maybe you need 45.
 Whatever the case may be, participants will be more focused when they know they’ve got, let’s say, 10 minutes for a particular topic.
 A sense of immediacy will keep the discussion on task and ensure all agenda items are covered so you don’t have to schedule a new meeting for the items you failed to get to.